poeml/mirrorbrain/docs/installation/debian.rst

   sudo apt-get update

 .. note::
-   The key's validity needs to be refreshed from time to time.
-If apt-get stops working due to an expired key, you need to download it again.
-Thus, the "apt-key adv" command (see above) needs to be run again. ...This happened in summer 2010.
+   The key's validity may need to be refreshed later.
+If apt-get stops working, see :ref:`refreshing_package_sign_keys`.

 Install the MirrorBrain packages